Bioaccumulation Monitoring Program Realignment

 Through the realignment efforts described in the Program Realignment Plan, the Program is actively working to ensure bioaccumulation monitoring continues to be aligned with the public’s needs, particularly in areas where communities rely on fishing for consumption, subsistence, sustenance, and cultural purposes.

-Program staff will provide regular updates to the BOG and the California Water Quality Monitoring Council as progress is made, and add products below as they are developed through the realignment process.
+Program staff will provide regular updates to the Safe to Eat Workgroup and the California Water Quality Monitoring Council as progress is made, and add products below as they are developed through the realignment process.